edjineer/FullStackOpen/part1/personalExtras/Part1Notes.md

 - Vite vs Create React App: Name of the application startup file switched startup file (index.js), vite also runs with npm run dev
 - History on ES6
 - How exactly does babel work
+- Mentions examples of ThymeLeaf and Java Spring Templating languages